Viola Brudniak, February 12, 2024

 Creating the perfect data calculations for a specific time frame may seem like a bit of a hassle, but once you grasp the basics, it’s easy to find exactly what you’re looking for.
 Let’s say you’re curious about the sales data from the same week last year—it’s not only choosing a date on a calendar.
 You navigate through Incorta’s schemas and tables to troubleshoot and pinpoint the sales information you need.

 We hope this article was helpful in your understanding more about how Incorta utilizes relative times.
 If you have any questions, contact us today!
-If you would like to hear more about utilizing Incorta, please let us know!
+And, if you would like to hear more about utilizing Incorta, please let us know.